About Steve

 Another move, this time to Gloucestershire saw Steve looking for new challenges musically and a following a chance meeting with saxophonist Patsy Gamble the pair formed their own section and made themselves available as a freelance horn section.
 This was the beginning of one of the longest established and hardest working horn sections in the UK – ‘The Little Big Horns’ – touring the UK, Europe and the Middle East extensively to this day.

-Very much in demand both live and in the studio Steve’s credits include albums with Eddie Martin, Eugene ‘Hideaway’ Bridges, Andy Leek, The Firebirds, David Gibb, IO Earth, Mike D’Abo and Paul Weller and prestigious support slots with Zoot and the Roots, Dr Feelgood, John Mayall, Gloria Gaynor, Sister Sledge, The Lambrettas, Petula Clarke and the legendary Peter Green.
+Very much in demand both live and in the studio, Steve Trigg's credits include albums with Eddie Martin, Eugene ‘Hideaway’ Bridges, Andy Leek, The Firebirds, IO Earth, Mike D’Abo P.P.
+Arnold, Leah Weller, Steve Pilgrim and Paul Weller and prestigious support slots with Zoot and the Roots, Dr Feelgood, John Mayall, Gloria Gaynor, Sister Sledge, The Lambrettas, Petula Clarke and the legendary Peter Green.

 Steve is a regular touring member of ska legends Bad Manners and has also found time to work on a number of charity events appearing in bands with Steve Winwood, Ruby Turner, Jess Roden, Jim Capaldi and Robert Plant.